Why An Alcoholic Cannot Love: The Impact Of Alcohol Abuse On A Relationship

 Is it possible to have a good relationship with alcohol?

-Why is drinking bad in a relationship?
+Why is a drinking addiction bad for a relationship?

-Is alcoholism a mental disease?
+Is alcohol use disorder a mental disease?

 Can alcohol make you unhappy?